mtorpey/wooden-ships/2-basic.md

     fired again during the following turn, or any later turn.
 Thus it is possible for the same broadside to be fired every turn.
 C.  In the Basic Game only roundshot may be fired.
 Reloading is
-    indicated in the \"log\" by writing the letter \"R\" under the \"R\" or \"L\" column of the load section at the appropriate turn number.
+    indicated in the "log" by writing the letter "R" under the "R" or "L" column of the load section at the appropriate turn number.
 D.  A broadside may be fired even if there are no targets, but the
     advantage of initial broadside is lost.